Commitment to Diversity

 To learn more about our commitment to diversity, please see our Diversity Statement.

 We are here for NAU students being impacted directly or indirectly by these events.
-Telehealth appointments are available during business hours, and our on-call counselor is available 24 hours a day, 7 days a week.
-Just call 928-523-2261 to schedule a telehealth appointment or to speak with the on-call counselor.
+In-person and telehealth appointments are available during business hours (928) 523-2261, and Jacks Care is available 24 hours a day, 7 days a week (866) 656-9983

 Mental Health Providers for Students of Color

 For other mental health resources please visit our General Resources page